IBM/marked-it/docs/keyrefs.md

 5. Now you can reference this keyref from anywhere in your Markdown topics.
 Keyrefs are referenced using syntax: {\{site.data.key+}}.
 So to reference your new keyref, you would use: {\{site.data.keyword.amazing_thing}}.

-6. Run mdProcessor on your file, ensuring that you use the `--keyrefFile` flag:
+6. Run mdProcessor on your file, ensuring that you use the `--keyref-file` flag:

    ```bash
    node bin/marked-it-cli C:\pilot\sourceMD --output=C:\pilot\outputMD --header-file=header.txt --footer-file=footer.txt --keyref-file=keyrefs.yml --overwrite